mikisvaz/rbbt/tutorial/background/index.md

 "Hsa/may2009" and "Hsa/jan2013" for the version of the gene as it corresponds to the hg18 and hg19 builds.
-I recommend always specifiying a build to avoid inconsistencies that could come up when resources are requested at different points.
+I recommend always specifiying a build to avoid inconsistencies that could come up when resources are requested at different times.
 In addition to the organism, genes are annotated as well with the `format` annotation, which specifies the identifier format used, in this case "Ensembl Gene ID".